Current Deakin Students

 The Master of Professional Practice (Engineering) is designed for experienced engineering professionals seeking to progress their career through a professionally recognised postgraduate qualification.

-Graduates of the Master of Professional Practice (Engineering) will automatically attain Chartered membership status with Engineers Australia.
-Additionally, those eligible for Engineers Australia membership as a Professional Engineers will be given professional registration as a professional engineer (National Engineers Register).
+Graduates of the Master of Professional Practice (Engineering) will automatically attain Chartered* membership status with Engineers Australia and will also be eligible for registration on the National Engineer Register*.
 Upon completion of this program, graduates will have demonstrated advanced skills and complex knowledge in their engineering area of practice.

 Graduates of the Master of Professional Practice (Engineering) will automatically be given professional registration as a professional engineer (National Engineers Register), and attain Engineers Australia Chartered membership status, providing them a clear path to Chartered and independent practice as an engineering professional.